 How To Make These Easy Blueberry Pie Oatmeal Crumble Bars

-Step One: The first step is to make the crust and crumble topping for the bars.
-To do this, add the almond flour, oats, brown sugar, and diced butter to a mixing bowl.
-Use your hands to work the butter into the flour, oats, and brown sugar until a dough like consistency forms.
+Step One: Preheat an oven to 350 degrees.
+Add the almond flour, oats, sugar, and butter in a mixing bowl.
+Use your hands to work the butter into the flour, sugar, and oats until it is well combined and forms a dough like consistency.

 Will Other Fruits Work?